[Yamagata Prefecture] Numerous Yamagata Sokushinbutsu born from the belief in reincarnation on Mt. Yudono

 Yudonosan Shurenji Temple, where Tetsumon Kaijin's Sokushinbutsu is enshrined

-Churenji Templeis a Shingon sect temple that was founded (founded) by Kobo Daishi in 825.
+Churenji is a Shingon sect temple founded by Kobo Daishi in 825.
 At that time, women were prohibited from visiting Mt.
-Yudono, so it was built as a temple where women could worship.
+Yudono, so it was built as a temple for women to visit.

 INFORMATON